GraceDyer/Hetrify/README.md

 - **EXAMPLE**: Contains example programs from the paper.
 - **Hetrify**: The verification transformation tool designed in this paper.
 - **ae**: Auxiliary analysis tool for binary files.
 Hetrify invokes the `ae` tool during its operation.
+- **Add_EX1**: Contains datasets and results for comparison experiments between Hetrify, IDA Pro, and Ghidra.
+- **Add_EX2**: Contains datasets and results for the verification experiments of Rust programs.
 ## Supported Functions of Hetrify

 Hetrify supports the transformation of the following types of code: